 Alastair Hamilton, CEO of Invest Northern Ireland, who are supporting the investment, said: “Chargifi’s decision to set up its Technology and Business Development hub in Northern Ireland was influenced by the availability of high quality talent, particularly software engineers, as well as the support offered by Invest NI.
 The company is a welcome addition to Northern Ireland’s vibrant ICT sector, which has already attracted over 100 global technology companies.
 “The new jobs created by Chargifi will contribute over £1.8m in annual salaries to the local economy and will introduce new skills and new opportunities to the ICT sector here.”

-The Technology and Business Development hub in Belfast will focus on the development of Chargifi’s core technology, supporting product certification, quality assurance, collaboration with technology partners, as well as a team focussed on developing go to market strategy.
+The Technology and Business Development hub in Belfast will focus on the development of Chargifi’s core technology, supporting product certification, quality assurance, collaboration with technology partners, as well as a team focussed on developing the commercial go to market strategy.

 Dan Bladen, CEO at Chargifi, said: “All of the leading smartphones now have wireless charging built in, and demand is ramping for this type of convenient power when away from home .
 Businesses are deploying Chargifi cloud-connected SmartSpots in venues and workplaces to enhance the user experience, boosting satisfaction and loyalty, all with the peace of mind that the cloud managed service ensures it is always working.”